Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ```

 If your `dev` and `prod` environments are hosted on the same Azure subscription, then the two auth files will be identical.

+:eight_spoked_asterisk: **Please note** that you must adjust the `paths.cake` file to match your resource names.
+The `public static class Resources` class defines the resource names.

 Once the above is completed, from a PowerShell command, use the following commands to provision the `Dev` and `Prod` environments: